<?xml version="1.0" encoding="UTF-8"?>

 <image:loc>https://images.squarespace-cdn.com/content/v1/62103d1c31b3c41f4ef2f077/1709584955112-0SGANDD755Q1YA0EVK5M/image-asset.jpeg</image:loc>

-<image:title>Applications of Engagement - Healthcare Service Re-Design - Putting patient value first: Using a modified nominal group technique for the implementation of enhanced recovery after cardiac surgery recommendations</image:title>
+<image:title>Engagement in Practice - Healthcare Service or Intervention Re-Design - Putting patient value first: Using a modified nominal group technique for the implementation of enhanced recovery after cardiac surgery recommendations</image:title>

 <image:caption>Study aims: To explore, from a patient and caregiver perspective, the priority of implementing the Enhanced Recovery After Cardiac Surgery (ERAS-CS) guidelines to optimize the care of patients undergoing cardiac surgery.
 What we did: Five patients who had undergone cardiac surgery and two caregivers ranked ERAS-CS recommendations within 3 time points (pre-operative, intra-operative, and post-operative) and across 2 to 3 voting rounds.
 Final round rankings were used to determine relative priorities.
 What we found: Patient engagement tools, surgical site infection reduction, and postoperative systematic delirium screening were the top-ranked ERAS-CS recommendations in the pre-operative, intra-operative, and post-operative time points, respectively.
-Exploring patient and caregiver priorities may provide important insights to guide the healthcare team with with developing and implementing clinical pathways.</image:caption>
+Exploring patient and caregiver priorities may provide important insights to guide the healthcare team with developing and implementing clinical pathways.</image:caption>

 </image:image>